 And yet, once the chaos has been stabilized and it is time for the next round of work, we have more than a binary choice between six months of doing nothing versus six months of successful project implementation.
 Instead, our choice could more often be framed as either six months of analysis, problem solving, and solution testing versus the premature implementation of a misdirected project that could very easily fail.
-Systems thinking tells us that to move toward action without deep analysis is to look for simplicity on the wrong side of complexity.65 In other words, by superficially examining a system, we end up focusing on obvious symptoms rather than the more deep-seated dynamics that are the real source of problems.
+Systems thinking tells us that to move toward action without deep analysis is to look for simplicity on the wrong side of complexity.
+In other words, by superficially examining a system, we end up focusing on obvious symptoms rather than the more deep-seated dynamics that are the real source of problems.

 The systems thinker's approach is to understand and clarify first before acting.
 By going through the complex mess, with all its different perspectives and uncertainties, we can come out the other side with a richer, yet simpler picture of the system.
-We can also gain a better understanding of what could transform the system in a positive and lasting way.66 In addition, systems thinking urges us to stay in observer mode, gathering more information as we go, constantly reviewing our assumptions, and course correcting if necessary.
+We can also gain a better understanding of what could transform the system in a positive and lasting way.
+In addition, systems thinking urges us to stay in observer mode, gathering more information as we go, constantly reviewing our assumptions, and course correcting if necessary.
 New problems and issues will emerge over time, and our analysis should keep pace with this by going deeper and deeper, as if we were peeling the layers of an onion.

 Making this exploration often involves a participatory group process where diverse groups of people are brought together to find their way toward a new understanding of the common challenges they face.
 Having a group working over the long term to deeply understand the system does not preclude short-term action to address systemic problems.
-In fact, both may happen si-
+In fact, both may happen simultaneously.

-To move toward action without deep analysis is looking for simplicity on the wrong side of complexity. multaneously.
 For example, during USIP's JSD Process in Iraq, which brought together police and citizens to work together to address rule of law problems, it quickly became clear that a factor in the negative relationship between the police and citizens was the placement of a police watchtower that looked directly into people's homes, leaving them feeling threatened and their privacy violated.
 The police took direct and immediate action to address this problem, which resulted in enhanced trust and cooperation from local people.